lexibank/tlopo/out/vol2/chapter7.md

-In Ysabel (MM) languages, POc &ast;sauq is reflected with the reciprocal prefix &ast;paRi-, as in Kia (vari)hau ‘far’ and Laghu (vari)hau ‘far’.
+In Ysabel (MM) languages, POc _&ast;sauq_ is reflected with the reciprocal prefix _&ast;paRi-_, as in Kia _(vari)hau_ ‘far’ and Laghu _(vari)hau_ ‘far’.
 I take it that the sense was formerly ‘far from each other’.
-In Southeast Solomonic languages it occurs with reflexes of the POc causative &ast;pa- or &ast;paka-, also used to form adverbs, and I assume this is the function of the prefix here:
+In Southeast Solomonic languages it occurs with reflexes of the POc causative _&ast;pa-_ or _&ast;paka-_, also used to form adverbs, and I assume this is the function of the prefix here:

 ```
 SES: W Guad.            (va)sau          ‘far’